How To Fix The Device_Reference_Count_Not_Zero Error

 - Sometimes the device tries to uninstall a driver and causes this error due to incompatibility issues between the hardware and Windows.

 Here are some ways to fix the Device_Reference_Count_Not_Zero error:

 Use System Restore

-You can use the System Restore to restore Windows to a previous state.
-Click here to lean more about how to use system restore to fix the computer.
+You can use the System Restore feature to restore Windows to a previous state.
+Click here to learn more about how to use system restore to fix the computer.